 The Everyman contends that everyone is created equal.
 The Everyman believes that no matter who you are, where you come from, what you believe, that you deserve the same amount of kindness and respect as everyone else.
-Wendy's has always been an Everyman brand (think of the days when the Dave Thomas cut-out personally greeted you at every Wendy's line, telling you that, yes, you do deserve restaurant quality burger without the restaurant price), and I've been enjoying the latest Everyman spin they've put on things with their active Twitter account.
+Wendy's has always been an Everyman brand (think of the days when the Dave Thomas cut-out personally greeted you at every Wendy's line, telling you that, yes, you do deserve restaurant quality burger without the restaurant price).
+I've been enjoying the latest Everyman spin they've put on their Twitter account.
 Ikea, eBay, and Trader Joe's also embody an Everyman brand, but not as humorously as Wendy's has been doing it.

 The Lover believes that you're their one and only.
 Lovers want to engage the senses, but not just anyone's senses, your senses.
-Victoria's Secret comes to mind as an easy one, but Haagan-Daz does a pretty fantastic job of encapsulating the Lover as well, through the sexy taste of their silky smooth ice creams in perfectly-portioned sizes.
+Victoria's Secret comes to mind as an easy one, but Haagan-Daz does a pretty fantastic job of encapsulating the Lover as well, through the taste of their silky smooth ice creams in perfectly-portioned sizes.

 Sure, the Hero saves lives, but more importantly, heroes inspire action through their courage.
 The Hero embodies the phrase, "where there's a will, there's a way."
 The hero is courageous and rids the world of weakness and builds a following of other heroes-to-be behind them.
 Brands that fit the Hero archetype are Duracell, Nike, and Fedex.

 The Magician just makes things happen.
 Magician rids the world of unanticipated negative consequences by surprising you with a solution that just...happens.
 Magicians make people ooh and aww.
-Disney is a classic example of a magician, but Dyson does a pretty fantastic job of it as well (who knew vacuums could be so magical?).
+Disney is a classic example of a magician, but Dyson does a good job of it as well (who knew vacuums could be so magical?).